Rdbaker/Finance-Tracker/README.md

 `npm install`

-After that runs successfully (you may need to sudo), you can run the server with:
+After that runs successfully (you may need to install Mongodb yourself), you can run the application by:

+1. first running the database with the command:
+`mongod`
+2. then running the application with:
 `node server.js`

 from the root of the directory.
 To visit the page, go to [http://localhost:8081](http://localhost:8081)